CambridgeEngineering/PartIB-Computing-Device-Programming/arrays.rst

 In memory, arrays are contiguous sections of memory that are allocated to contain exactly the amount of data requested.
+Because all entries in an array are of the same type (and the same size in memory), accessing the elements of an array is very fast: to find the location in memory of the nth element, you add to the address of the first element n times the size on an element.
+To find the location of the next element, simply add the size of the element to the address current element.

-If you try to acces the content of an array beyond the range allocated, expect to get random results, or a crash at execution time.
+If you try to access the content of an array beyond the range allocated, expect to get random results, or a crash at execution time.

 **Always double check what you are doing with arrays!**

-The lack of reproducibility of the errors they generate make debugging sometimes difficult.
+The lack of reproducibility of the errors they generate makes debugging sometimes difficult.